Psychedelic Moods: Recording and production

+Critical reception

+Psychedelic Moods (subtitled A Mind Expanding Phenomena) was released in November 1966.
+In a retrospective review, Richie Unterberger stated "It's hard to tell whether these sessions -- replete with fuzzy guitars, hallucinatory (and often silly) free-association lyrics, and ominous melodies -- were intended seriously or not.
+Occasional folk-rock-ish tunes (some with male-female vocal duets) offer respite from the general chaos of some not untalented musicians doing their best to be psychedelically wild and crazy.
+Collectors should be aware that the version of the best song, "Trip #76," included here is for some reason much thinner and worse than the one issued on the psychedelic reissue compilation Echoes of Time."

 Following the completion of the album, Barkan's lawyer sent the tapes to Dick James, publisher of The Beatles.
 James made an offer for the rights to distribute the album, but the band declined on the assumption it would become a hit.
-Upon its October 1966 release, Psychedelic Moods failed to achieve the success the band anticipated.
+Upon release, Psychedelic Moods failed to achieve the success the band anticipated.
 The lack of copies sold was, in part, due to the unforeseen success of Question Mark and the Mysterians' hit, "96 Tears", and Cameo-Parkway Records' poor circulation of the album.

-Over time, the album has garnered interest for being an early example of psychedelic music.
-In addition, despite the conflicting release dates, Psychedelic Moods is considered to have been the first album to have the word "psychedelic" in its title.
-A month after the album's distribution, The Blues Magoos, and The 13th Floor Elevators also released albums with the same phrase featured in the title.
-Collectables Records released the album in 1996 as a part of a series of outtakes, and previously unreleased material focusing on the Deep.
+Collectables Records re-released the album in 1996 as a part of a series of outtakes, and previously unreleased material focusing on the Deep.